carlosandfound/Robot-Game-Simulator/Lab_02_Feedback.md

 + Pass: Check that no files with extension ".o" exist in directory "."

-+ Fail: Script Error: Failed in adding file to repo for testing

-+ Skip: Adding file /Users/amylarson/Documents/__CodingandGit/CourseRepos/__3081F17/_scripts/grading-scripts/main2.cpp to repo.

-  This test was not run because of an earlier failing test.

-+ Skip: Check that make succeeds on the specified target when invoked from the specified directory.
++ Pass: Check that make succeeds on the specified target when invoked from the specified directory.

-  This test was not run because of an earlier failing test.

-+ Skip: Removing makefile file from repo.

-  This test was not run because of an earlier failing test.

-+ Skip: Removing main2.cpp file from repo.

-  This test was not run because of an earlier failing test.
+    make finished compiling target=all, directory=. with no errors.

+    Result duck found